School of Peace Studies

 "Security Sector Reform for Human Security: The Role of International Law and Transitional Justice in Shaping More Effective Policy and Practice," in Matthew Saul & James Sweeney (eds.), INTERNATIONAL LAW AND POST-CONFLICT RECONSTRUCTION POLICY (Routledge, forthcoming 2014).

-“Human Rights Fact-Finding and the Reproduction of Hierarchies,” in Philip Alston and Sarah Knuckey (eds.), HUMAN RIGHTS FACT-FINDING IN THE 21ST CENTURY (forthcoming 2014).
+“Human Rights Fact-Finding and the Reproduction of Hierarchies,” in Philip Alston and Sarah Knuckey (eds.), HUMAN RIGHTS FACT-FINDING IN THE 21ST CENTURY (Oxford University Press, forthcoming 2014).

-"Addressing Accountability and Impunity in the Traditional Security Sector; A Critical Link in the Security-Development Nexus," in Jessica Piombo (ed.), REDUCING INSECURITY IN AFRICA: ROLES AND RESPONSIBILITIES (forthcoming 2014).
+"Addressing Accountability and Impunity in the Traditional Security Sector; A Critical Link in the Security-Development Nexus," in Jessica Piombo (ed.), REDUCING INSECURITY IN AFRICA: ROLES AND RESPONSIBILITIES (Lynnne Rienner, forthcoming 2014).

-“The Significance of Human Rights for the Debt of Countries in Transition,” in Juan Pablo Bohoslavsky & Jernej Cernic (eds.), MAKING SOVEREIGN FINANCING & HUMAN RIGHTS WORK (Hart Publishing, forthcoming 2014).
+“The Significance of Human Rights for the Debt of Countries in Transition,” in Juan Pablo Bohoslavsky & Jernej Cernic (eds.), MAKING SOVEREIGN FINANCING & HUMAN RIGHTS WORK (London: Hart Publishing, 2014).

 "Bridging the Gap; DDR, Transitional Justice and the United Nations Peacebuilding Commission," in Chandra Lekha Sriram, Olga Martin-Ortega, and Johanna Herman (eds.), TRANSITIONAL JUSTICE AND PEACEBUILDING ON THE GROUND: VICTIMS AND EXCOMBATANTS (London: Routledge, 2012).